YagorH/chunky-roulette-9000/README.md

 <img width="400" height="400" alt="HEAVY" src="https://github.com/user-attachments/assets/d26f6977-bf72-468f-ae02-a41066d5e4d7" />

+### ⚡ Quick Start (No Compilation Required)
+If you just want to play the game and don't want to mess with compilers and code, we've got you covered!
+1. Go to the **[Releases](https://github.com)** section on the right side of this page.
+2. Download the latest standalone executable for your OS (`.exe` for Windows, binary for Linux).
+3. Run it instantly and enjoy your random loadout!

+---

 ## 🚀 Compilation & Running Guide

 Ensure you have the Rust toolchain installed.
 If not, get it from [rustup.rs](https://rustup.rs).